vuestorefront/storefront-ui/README.md

 # Key characteristics

-Storefront UI is built with personalization in mind.
-You can change almost every aspect of provided components and use them to make stunning eCommerce shops (and not only).
+Full customization and great developer experience are our primar focuses.
+You can easly change almost every aspect of provided components and use them to make stunning eCommerce shops (and not only)!

 **Here are the key characteristics of Storefront UI:**
 - Ability to customize any aspect of the library.